-The Commission has long been associated with areas of the countryside that have been designated as being of national importance (such as the National Parks and Areas of Outstanding Natural Beauty).
-It has also been active for many years in trying to encourage greater understanding and more active management of the wider countryside.
+The Countryside Commission, the Countryside Agency's predecessor, had a long association with areas of the countryside that are designated as being of national importance (such as the National Parks and Areas of Outstanding Natural Beauty).
+It was active for many years in trying to encourage greater understanding and more active management of the wider countryside.
 Through this work, it became apparent that we lacked a consistent and comprehensive understanding of what gave the countryside of England its character.
 This is an essential starting point for guiding our own policies and decisions and for encouraging others to take account of the impact of their own decisions on the countryside.

-The Commission has long worked with other bodies to develop the technique of landscape assessment (Landscape assessment guidance, Countryside Commission, 1993, CCP 423).
+The Countryside Commission worked with other bodies to develop the technique of landscape assessment (Landscape assessment guidance, Countryside Commission, 1993, CCP 423).
 This identifies those things that are having an influence on a tract of countryside and describes how the landscape reflects this.
 It has been applied at a wide range of scales, for a variety of purposes.
 Even so, much of England's countryside had never had such an assessment carried out which made it impossible to build up a national picture using landscape assessments.

 The Countryside Commission identified the need for a new approach, which looked at the whole of England's countryside.
 This would use a consistent approach nationally.
 It would need to be at a broad enough scale to give national coverage, whilst ensuring that significant variation in the character of the countryside was picked up.
 It would provide a consistent national framework within which more detailed local landscape assessments would sit.
-This approach is described in more detail below.
+This approach, which the Countryside Agency has fully adopted, is described in more detail below.